 About the Author

-Ben Lindberg is a partner at Lion Tree Group, a marketing agency in Madison, WI.
+Ben Lindberg is the owner of Six Tides Marketing, a marketing agency in Madison, WI.
 His expertise is in multi-platform brand messaging with a focus on inspiring consumers.
-His agency specializes in website design and comprehensive branding solutions in the real estate and construction industries.
-He regularly blogs at his company’s digital news blog: The Bark and Roar.
+His agency specializes in lead generation and comprehensive branding solutions in the real estate and construction industries.